s93chen/mini_query_runner/README.md

 )
 ```

-Below query is run 50 times for each algorithm:
+Below query is run 50 times for each algorithm using `src/query_runner.py`:
 ```
-FROM ./data/dummy_1.csv JOIN ./data/dummy_2.csv index
+FROM ../data/dummy_1.csv JOIN ../data/dummy_2.csv index
 ```

 On average, hash join took 167.6 ms to complete the query, with an standard deviation of 57.6 ms. Sort merge join took 215.67 ms, with an standard deviation of 70.1 ms. A Mann Whitney U test shows that this difference in speed is statistically significant.